Fixed position header, sidenav, sidebar, etc. (freeze elements)

 Shakeer Hussain S

-Hi Alyssa Marsha - Thanks for your valuable feedback.
+Hi Tuscany Egret Systematic Yak - Thanks for your valuable feedback.
 All this feedback is addressed on KB site 2.0.
 Please read more about the KB site 2.0 in the below article:

 If you are still on KB site 1.0, we request you to reach out to your Customer success manager and move to 2.0, avail more features and enhanced user experience.